 Your credit score will have a large impact on your ability to refinance your loans and receive a lower interest rate.
 If you have a low credit score, it’s unlikely you will be able to refinance your loans.
 Use these credit tips to increase and maintain an excellent score:

 - Don’t exceed 30% of your credit limit

 - Don’t sign up for more than one card at once

-- Limit hard inquires like auto-loans and new credit cards
+- Limit hard inquires, like auto-loans and new credit cards

-- Monitor frequently with free credit tracking software
+- Monitor frequently with free credit-tracking software

 2. Find Balance Transfer Offers

 Start by opening a free account on credit.com.
-Credit.com offers you to open a free account and see what type of balance transfer offers you can receive.
+Credit.com offers you the chance to open a free account and see what type of balance transfer offers you can receive.
 Some of your existing credit cards might already have 0% or lower APR balance transfer offers available.